Interest rates have been elevated since the pandemic, but central banks have begun cutting rates in the last two years.

 Another aspect to look for is each REIT’s acquisition and divestment activity.

-Disclosure: Royston Yang owns shares of Mapletree Industrial Trust.
+Disclosure: Charlyn T. does not own shares in any of the companies mentioned.
+Royston Y. owns shares of Mapletree Industrial Trust.